calebmwelsh/Upwork-Job-Scraper/README.md

+# ⚠️ Disclaimer

+**Warning:** This tool is intended for educational and research purposes only.
+Scraping Upwork or automating interactions with their platform may violate Upwork's [Terms of Service](https://www.upwork.com/legal#terms-of-use) (TOS).
+Use of this tool could result in your Upwork account being suspended, banned, or otherwise penalized, especially if used excessively or in a way that disrupts Upwork's services.
+The authors and contributors of this project are not responsible for any misuse or consequences resulting from the use of this software.
+Use at your own risk.

 # Upwork Job Scraper

 A Python-based tool for scraping job listings from Upwork using Playwright and Camoufox for browser automation and anti-bot evasion.
 The project supports direct scraping, outputs results as CSV files, and can be run as an Apify Actor.